chauff/cse1500-web-transcripts/Lecture-1.md

 implemented with respect to partial responses.
 ```

-This shows that once something is established (and entered protocol implementations), it is almost impossible to "take back" as the web has no centralized authority that can force it's participating entities to adhere to a specific standard version and update its implementations accordingly.
+This example shows that once something is established (and entered protocol implementations), it is almost impossible to "take back" as the web has no centralized authority that can force its participating entities to adhere to a specific standard version and update its implementations accordingly.
 We will see this time and again in this course, especially once we start discussing the JavaScript language!

-### Expires
+### Header field Expires

-**Web caches** make up an important part of the Internet (and [a myriad of web cache architectures exist](https://ieeexplore.ieee.org/abstract/document/841844)).
+**Web caches** make up an important part of the Internet.
 They cache **popular copies** of web resources.
 This reduces the load on the original servers that host these popular resources, reduces network bottlenecks and increases the responsiveness (web resources are delivered with less delay).
 But how does a web cache know for how long a web resource is valid?
-Imagine a web cache caching `nytimes.com` from the origin server (i.e. the server hosting `nytimes.com`) - this copy will quickly become stale and outdated.
+Imagine a web cache caching `nytimes.com` from the **origin server** (i.e. the server hosting `nytimes.com`) - this copy will quickly become stale and outdated.
 On the other hand, an RFC page that rarely changes may be valid in the cache for a long time.

 This is where the `Expires` header field comes in.
 It indicates to a web cache when a fetched resource is no longer valid and needs to be retrieved from the origin server.

 ![Web cache](img/L1-webcache.png)

-### Expires & Cache-Control
+### Header field Cache-Control

 There is another header that is similar to the `Expires` header: `Cache-Control`.
-They differ in the manner they indicate staleness to the web cache: `Expires` uses an **absolute expiration date**, e.g. *December 1, 2021*, while `Cache-Control` uses a **relative time**, `max-age=<seconds>` since being sent.
+For our purposes, the most important difference is the manner they indicate staleness to the web cache: `Expires` uses an **absolute expiration date**, e.g. *December 1, 2021*, while `Cache-Control` uses a **relative time**, `max-age=<seconds>` since being sent.
+If both header fields are set, `Cache-Control` takes precedence.

 Enabling the origin server to fix in advance how quickly a cached version of a resource goes stale was an important design decision.
 The alternative would have been to solely rely on web caches to query the origin server to determine whether or not the cached resources are out of date - this would be inefficient though as these kind of enquiries would have to happen very frequently.